pip-services/pip-services-docs/content/en/golang/sqlite/connect/sqlite_connection_resolver.md

 ### Constructors

 #### NewSqliteConnectionResolver
-NewSqliteConnectionResolver creates new connection resolver
+Creates a new instance of this class.

 > NewSqliteConnectionResolver() [*SqliteConnectionResolver]()